 Electrical Wiring for a Bath Light Fan Combo

-How to Identify Electrical Wiring for Installing a Bath Fan Combo with a Light: A Common Wiring Problem When Installing a Bathroom Exhaust Fan and How Fix It.
+How do I wire the switches for my bath fan and light?
+How to Identify Electrical Wiring for Installing a Bath Fan Combo with a Light, Wiring Connections for a Bathroom Exhaust Fan.

 - I would like to swap the light for a light/fan combo.